Changissnz/nu_merchant_principal/README.md

 condensation that would preserve the identity of that something.
-For example, a person that conducts elaborate activity to woo another person of their romantic wants may, in actuality, not be very well-versed in acts of wooing and seduction.
+For example, a person that conducts elaborate activity to woo another person of their romantic wants may, in actuality, not be very well-versed (sophisticated) in acts of wooing and seduction.
 The sophisticated are recognized as this label relative to their peers, peers that may fluctuate in identity in the course of different contexts.
 A person, recognized as sophisticated because they hold some unique ability to engineer proteins or to replicate DNA for cloning, may appear so to many people with other unique skills and talents, but amongst this person's peers such as their educators and workplace colleagues, they are quite unremarkable.

+The term "sophisticated" is somewhat intertwined, by mainstream interpretation, to be elitist or to be in possession as a trait among elites.
+Replication, ever since human beings have learned to industrialize, plague the uniqueness that many aspirants hold as a second objective during their stages of sophistication.
+Scarcity, as a simple economic concept, becomes a critical factor in valuation of sophisticated practices or products.
+These practices and products no longer produce the same kind of aura through distributive processes, such as democratization (no additional comment on this term), that produce replicants of that which was originally labeled "sophisticated".